charitety/gdp-analysis/README.md

 ## Results

 New York dropped in GDP from 2019 to 2020.
 It decreased 73216 Millions in 2020 compared to 2019.
-The pandemic hit several large industry in the city such as acommodations, food services, and entertainment.
+The pandemic hit large industries of the city such as acommodations, food services, and entertainment.
 More information: https://www.osc.state.ny.us/reports/covid-19-october-14-2020#:~:text=New%20Yok%20State's%20GDP%20Declined,of%20Economic%20Analysis%20(BEA).